-The math tutors offer tutoring for students enrolled in MSC math classes.
-Tutors are available on a walk-in basis only during scheduled hours.
-Also math tutorial videos are available in the Learning Center Library.
+The math tutors are available on a walk-in basis during scheduled hours.
+Resource books and tutorial videos are available in the Learning Center Library.

 Chemistry, ASL and Biology tutors are available as scheduled.